 - In particular sectors, the joint committees have concluded collective agreements which make provision for additional remuneration for night work;

 - In the absence of collective agreements, it is additionally provided that specific compensation should be granted to workers employed under schemes which regularly involve work between midnight and 5 am.
-From December 1, 2012, the amount of this bonus is €1,12 (€1,35 for workers aged 50 and over).
+From 1 June 2017, EUR 1.16 (EUR 1.41 for employees of at least 50 years).

 When the workday exceeds six hours, employees are entitled to a rest period of at least 15 minutes.